Last updated 24 January 2014

 Group D shares common first millennium ancestry with the main Kerry group of O’Sheas, considered to be descendants of the Corca Dhuibhne peoples who had occupied the shores and hinterland of Dingle Bay.

 Group E comprises nine participants who are predicted to test positive for R-Z255.
-One has tested negative for SNP R-L159.2, but most of the others, who have more in common with one another, could test positive for this.
+One has tested positive for this but negative for SNP R-L159.2, but it is possible that most of the others, who have more in common with one another, could test positive for L159.2.
 The STR pattern associated with this profile is known as the Irish Sea (or Leinster) modal haplotype, and is also seen in Norway.
 The first certain McCarthy Crimen (Crimeen) to test is within this group.

 One kit in Group F has tested positive for SNPR-Z253 and the others, closely related, are predicted likewise; the Sowney agnomen features both in this group and independent group D.

 The remainder of McCarthys belong to numerous minor clusters or lineages unrelated to Groups A, B, C, D, E or F later than the Bronze Age (although further testing of Group M4 may prove it should be included in Group E) and are seen as likely making up the entourage of the tribe(s) which took the Mac Carthaigh surname from Cárthach, or were adopted or otherwise came to belong to the McCarthy family subsequently as suggested in 'McCarthys in Antiquity' on the 'Background' page of this website.
 It must also be considered that there was more than the one Cárthach whose progeny took the Mac Carthaigh surname, just as is clearly the case for the O'Donoghues and several other surnames prominent in Munster.